ULTOMIRIS Concentrate for solution for infusion Ref.[50087] Active ingredients: Ravulizumab

 complications

-a Meningococcal infection includes preferred terms of meningococcal infection and meningococcal sepsis
+a Meningococcal infection includes preferred terms of meningococcal infection, meningococcal sepsis, and encephalitis meningococcal

 Description of selected adverse reactions

 Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
-In clinical trials, 3 out of 261 adult PNH patients developed serious meningococcal infections/sepsis while receiving treatment with ravulizumab; all 3 had been vaccinated.
-All 3 recovered while continuing treatment with ravulizumab.
-In the study in paediatric patients with PNH, no meningococcal infections occurred among 13 patients receiving treatment with ravulizumab.
-In aHUS studies, no meningococcal infections occurred among 89 patients receiving treatment with ravulizumab.
+In clinical trials, <1% of patients developed serious meningococcal infections while receiving treatment with ravulizumab; all were adult patients with PNH or NMOSD who had been vaccinated.
 Please refer to section 4.4 for information on prevention and treatment of suspected meningococcal infection.
-In patients treated with ravulizumab, meningococcal infections presented as meningococcal sepsis.
-Patients should be informed of the signs and symptoms of meningococcal septicaemia and advised to seek medical care immediately.
+In patients treated with ravulizumab, meningococcal infections have presented as meningococcal sepsis and encephalitis meningococcal.
+Patients should be informed of the signs and symptoms of meningococcal infection and advised to seek medical care immediately.

 Immunogenicity

-Treatment with any therapeutic protein may induce an immune response.
-In adult PNH patient studies (N=261), paediatric PNH study (N=13), and aHUS studies (N=89), only 2 (0.55%) cases of development of treatment-emergent anti-drug antibody have been reported with ravulizumab (1 adult patient with PNH and 1 adult patient with aHUS).
+In adult PNH patient studies (N=475), a paediatric PNH study (N=13), aHUS studies (N=89), a gMG study (N=86), and an NMOSD study (N=58), 2 (0.3%) cases of development of treatment-emergent anti-drug antibody have been reported with ravulizumab (1 adult patient with PNH and 1 adult patient with aHUS).
 These anti-drug antibodies were transient in nature with low titre and did not correlate with clinical response or adverse events.

 Paediatric population